 Let’s explore each of these point-of-sale systems.

-TouchBistro is one of the fastest, most reliable, and simplest-to-use restaurant point-of-sale systems.
-It's enormously popular for sit-down restaurants, in part because of the breadth of features it offers.
+TouchBistro is one of the fastest, most reliable, and simplest-to-use restaurant point-of-sale and table management systems.
+It’s enormously popular for sit-down restaurants, in part because of the breadth of features it offers.

 Like all POS systems, TouchBistro allows you to tally bills and collect payment, but this specific tool takes on many more tasks.
 It’s a true all-in-one that allows you to configure your floor plan, manage tables, update your menu, manage inventory, take on scheduling, run payroll, and even process orders right at your guests’ tables.